Traveller, Trespasser & Rough Sleeper Evictions

 Evict Travellers & Trespassers from Private Land

-Our certificated enforcement agents attend sites to serve notice and manage lawful removal of illegal occupants — including travellers, trespassers, and rough sleepers — restoring possession of your land or property.
+Our certificated enforcement agents attend sites to serve notice and manage the lawful removal of unauthorised occupants, including travellers, trespassers and rough sleepers, helping restore possession of land or property swiftly and professionally.

-We take a structured, documented approach with clear communications, risk-aware attendance, and practical on-site coordination to support landowners, managing agents, and commercial clients.
+UK Bailiffs takes a structured, documented approach with clear communications, risk-aware attendance and practical on-site coordination to support landowners, managing agents, commercial occupiers and other professional clients.

 Traveller & Trespasser Evictions – A Guide for Landowners